jhiner/docs/articles/custom-domains/index.md

 * OAuth 2.0/OIDC-Compliant Flows (those using the [`/authorize`](/api/authentication#authorize-client) and [`/oauth/token`](https://auth0.com/docs/api/authentication#get-token) endpoints)
 * Guardian (Version 1.3.3 or later)
 * Emails (the links included in the emails will use your custom domain)
-* Database and Social connections
+* Database and Social Connections
 * Lock 11 with Cross Origin Authentication
+* SAML Connections and Clients

 :::warning
 Features not in the list are **not supported** by Auth0 with custom domains.